Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 With increasing experience and a growing network, experienced real estate agents can expect an income of €60,000 to €80,000 annually.
 At this stage, specialization, such as dealing with luxury real estate or commercial properties, also plays an important role, as these segments tend to offer higher commission rates.
 Successful agents who regularly sell or rent high-value properties can significantly increase their income through commissions and bonuses.
 In the high-priced real estate sector in particular, commissions of several thousand euros per transaction are common, which can significantly increase an agent's annual salary.

-Salary in senior positions:
+Salary for senior positions

 For senior brokers and real estate executives, such as heads of sales or project managers, salaries range from €120,000 to €150,000 per year.
 These positions often include not only a base salary but also bonus payments tied to the sales of the team or department.
 Agents in such management positions also have the opportunity to influence their commission rates and benefit from a share of the company's overall profits.

-What are the job prospects like?
+What are the career prospects?

 The career prospects for real estate agents are very positive due to the growing real estate market and the constant demand for qualified specialists in this field.
 Particularly in urban areas and emerging market regions, the demand for real estate agents is high because more and more people and companies are looking for suitable properties.
 Interest in commercial and luxury real estate is also growing, offering additional career opportunities for specialized brokers.